moorepants/moorepants.info/content/blog/introducing-resonance.rst

 *Introduction to Mechanical Vibrations* is a 30+ year old upper level elective in the mechanical engineering curriculum at UC Davis.
-It is a classic mechanical engineering course that likely stems from the courses and books of Den Hartog in the 1920s at MIT in the USA.
+It is a classic mechanical engineering course that likely stems from the courses and books of Timoshenko and Den Hartog in the early 20th century.

-The course advances students' understanding of vibrating mechanical systems, building on fundmendtal dynamics and providing the theory of small periodic motions based on analytical analysis of linear differential equations that derive from Newton's Second Law of Motion.
+The course advances students' understanding of vibrating mechanical systems, building on fundmendtal dynamics and providing the theory of small periodic motions based primarily on the mathematical analysis of linear differential equations which are derived from Newton's Second Law of Motion.
 These foundational concepts provide insight into the design of machines to both minimize undesired vibrations and exploit desired vibrations.

-Early mechanical vibration courses were mostly theorecitcal and not particularly applied in nature.
-There may be some accompanying laboratories to experimeent with real vibrating systems at some universities and since the 80s, these courses have often been enhanced by utilizing computational tools such as Matlab to solve problems that are difficult or unwiedly to solve by hand.
+Early mechanical vibration courses were presented from a theorecitcal veiwpoint and tied to the analtyic tools of the day.
+There may have been some courses with accompanying laboratories to experimeent with real vibrating systems and since the 80s, mechanical vibrations courses have often been enhanced with computational tools such as Matlab to solve problems that are difficult or unwiedly to solve by hand.

-These courses typically have the standard engineering course format: professor lectures in class by deriving mathematical theory on the board and doing example problems, the students are assigned homework problems each week for practice at appling and understanding the theory, and exams are given that are similar to homework problems to assess student learning.
+These courses typically have the standard engineering course format: professor lectures in class by deriving mathematical theory on the board and does example problems to accompany the theory, the students are assigned homework problems each week for practice at appling and understanding the theory, and exams are given that are similar to homework problems to assess student learning.

+This format has served the engineering profession for a century or more, but there are a number of reasons to believe that this course could be changed to both improve learning and provide students with skills that are more relevant to their future work.

 Why Change?
 ===========

-Here are some reasons that we wanted to change the course
+Here are the main reasons that we wanted to change the course:

 - This type of course has likely only changed in one significnat way in 100 years with addition of computational tools in the 80s.
-It is true that foundational theory doesn't change much in that time, but it is equally true that much of traditional materials may not be directly relevant to solving modern vibration related problems.
+It is true that foundational theory doesn't change much in that time, but it is equally true that much of traditional materials may not be directly relevant to solving modern vibration related problems and thus could be removed.
 - Traditional engineering textbooks are becoming antiquated due to their high cost to the students, their scope not fitting courses they are designed for, the fact that they are closed access materials, and they do not utlize the